-- It is always prudent to halt any CapEx in tough times, whether that is cars, CRMs, or the latest Al interface - but keep future plans under development for when times improve. - Innovation and flexibility will be required from your people.
+It is always prudent to halt any capex in tough times, whether that is cars, CRMs, or the latest Al interface - but keep future plans under development for when times improve.
+Innovation and flexibility is what is required from your staff.